nixworks/public/news/2017/12/11/mount-hope-in-a-disputed-region-of-antarctica-is-found-to-be-the-highest-mountain-in-territory-claimed-by-the-united-kingdom-ben-nevis-in-s.md

 ### [2017-12-11](/news/2017/12/11/index.md)

 # Mount Hope in a disputed region of Antarctica is found to be the highest mountain in territory claimed by the United Kingdom.
-Ben Nevis in Scotland is the highest mountain in Great Britain.
+Ben Nevis in Scotland is the highest mountain in the United Kingdom.

 Scientists re-measure the tallest mountains in the Antarctic territory claimed by Britain.